minusmo/multi-thread-assignment/proj1/problem1/performance_report.md

 3. Dynamic Load Balancing
 Assign the numbers from 1 to 199999 into number of subtasks in dynamic manner.
 The size of subtask is fixed to 10.
 Each thread takes subtask(which has size of 10) from 1 to 199999 sequentially.
-Dynamic manner means, the worker(thread) take its subtask(work) dynamically when it finishes assigned work.
+Dynamic manner means, the worker(thread) takes its subtask(work) dynamically when it finishes assigned work.
 For instance, if I have to use 4 threads, then each thread numbered from 0 to 3 takes subtask as follows.
 > At start, each thread takes subtask like cyclic decomposition(described above)
-> And let's say 2nd thread finishes its work, then it takes subtask(which has size of 10) from remaining task(the numbers not checked)
+> And let's say 2nd thread finishes its work first, then it takes subtask(which has size of 10) from remaining task(the numbers not checked)

 The result of block and cyclic decomposition is quite similar.
 The Performance(1/execution time(ms)) is increase rapidly when the number of thread is small.